 Prerequisites for Admission

-Applicants to the Art History MA thesis track graduate program must meet the University of Washington Graduate School general admission requirements; must have a 3.0 GPA in Art History courses, and must submit GRE general test scores as part of the application.
+Applicants to the Art History MA thesis track graduate program must meet the University of Washington Graduate School general admission requirements and must have a minimum of a 3.0 GPA or B average in art history courses.

 The Graduate Application Process